marialysyuk/Google-Kick-Start/2020/Round B/Bus Routes/README.md

 **Input**

 The first line of the input gives the number of test cases, T. T test cases follow.
-Each test case begins with a line containing the two integers N and D. Then, another line follows containing N integers, the i-th one is X\_i.
+Each test case begins with a line containing the two integers N and D. Then, another line follows containing N integers, the i-th one is X<sub>i</sub>.

 **Output**